 The over arching aim of this proposal is to bring life and activity to the Pembroke Square District and enhance the public realm by establishing a permanent events space, activated by quality food and beverage offerings.
 There are many different aspects to the overall design for the Pembroke Square Development which underpins this response.

-The extension mimics Ashgrove Terrace’s pitched roof form and orientation in its modern idiom, knitting in to the urban grain of the area.
-Large glass openings allow the existing Ashgrove terraces to be perceived from the square.
-The existing random rubble rear wall of Ashgrove is being retained where possible, and runs from outside to in, becoming a feature interior wall.
+The new build extension mimics Ashgrove Terrace’s pitched roof form and orientation in its modern idiom, knitting itself into the urban grain of the area.
+Large glass openings allow the existing Ashgrove terraces to be perceived from the Square.
+The existing random rubble rear wall of Ashgrove has been retained insofar as practicable and runs from outside to in, becoming a feature interior wall.
 The single storey extension fills what would be a vacant and unused part of the site.
-Crucially this provides a boundary to the square as well as acting as active frontage, injecting life into the area.
+Crucially this provides a boundary, a defined edge to the square as well as acting as active frontage, injecting life into the surrounding area.